tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * This example shows that neural networks can easily solve linear problems, but doesn't demonstrate their efficacy at nonlinear modeling problems.

-* The real power or neural networks can be seen when we add more than one neuron, especially dealing with nonlinear data.
+* The real power of neural networks can be seen when we add more than one neuron, especially dealing with nonlinear data.
 This is going to be explored later in Today's class.

 Answer any questions before moving on.